SK53/sk53_floras/whd_flora_detail.md

 * Feverfew
 * Colt’s-foot
 * Goatsbeard L A single plant under the yew 2021.
 Mown.
+* Rough Hawkbit U A single plant at the apex of the S grassy area at the W end of the street (adjacent 37).
+This is another Dandelion-lookalike but the flower head & stalk are hairy.
+* Wall Lettuce VGL A slightly deceptive composite flower as typically it looks to have 5 petals, but these are, in fact, individual florets.
+The small flowers and deeply branched infloresences make this a fairly inconspicuous plant even though it's typically around 3ft high.
+Usually on Beech root plates on the N side of the road.
+Also in Lenton Lodge from time to time.
 # Grasses
 * Cock’s-foot
 * Small Timothy